calaldees/teacherEducation/teacherEducation/_sessions.md

         * Networking with other Computing practitioners leading to career development [[wider_knowledge_network]]
     * Effective long term targets
 * Mentor
-    * Guidance
-        * How do I independently lead learning in my subject?
+    * Effective use of data
         * How do you use data to support learning for all pupils, and to target specific and timely interventions?
-How is data most effectively used within the department?
+        * How is data most effectively used within the department?
+            * #6/c-Assessment-LearnHow-monitor_data
+            * #6/l-Assessment-LearnHow-marking_only_for_improving_pupils
     * How does the department build pupil resilience and motivation?
 What are the barriers and what works to overcome them?
     * How does this department build a sense of pupil agency, enjoyment of a subject and a willingness to take creative risks in their learning?
         * Task: What opportunities are there for students to participate in autonomous projects or creativity in Computing?
             * Consider how creativity/autonomy could be included in an upcoming lesson
-    * OneNote
-        * How is data most effectively used within the department?
-        * How does the department build pupil resilience and motivation?
-What are the barriers and what works to overcome them?
-        * How does this department build a sense of pupil agency, enjoyment of a subject and a willingness to take creative risks in their learning?

 SPR3 Due Friday 26th April
 Last SD!